Frederick Robe

 Major-General Frederick Holt Robe CB (1801 – 4 April 1871) was the fourth Governor of South Australia, from 25 October 1845 to 2 August 1848.

+Early career

-Robe entered the Royal Staff Corps as an ensign in 1817, following his father, Sir William Robe who was a colonel in the Royal Artillery.
+Frederick Holt Robe entered the Royal Staff Corps as an ensign in 1817, following his father, Sir William Robe who was a colonel in the Royal Artillery.
 He was promoted first lieutenant in 1825, transferred to the 84th Foot in 1827, transferred to the 87th Foot as Captain in 1833, brevetted major in 1841, and promoted major in 1846.
 He fought in the Syrian campaign of 1840–1, and was military secretary in Mauritius and Gibraltar.

 Governor of South Australia

 Robe was appointed as Governor of South Australia, being sworn in on 25 October 1845.
 He was not popular as the governor, as he attempted to carry out his understanding of the British government's requirement to charge royalties on the mineral wealth of the province.
 This was rejected by the elected members of the South Australian Legislative Council as a breach of faith.
 There was also trouble over the question of State aid to religion, which Robe favoured, but which was strongly opposed.
 After requesting to be relieved of the post of governor, he was posted again to Mauritius as deputy quartermaster.
 He was honourable and confident in his convictions, but too conservative for the fledgling colony of South Australia.
 He returned to England in 1848.